 Top 10 skills all hospitality employees have

 Working within the hospitality industry can be extremely rewarding.
 Not only do you help customers on a daily basis, there are ample opportunities for career progression.
 Having said that, every career path obviously has its ups and downs.
-Working as a busboy or a pot washer, for example, can be quite tedious, but even these menial roles can provide you with a valuable set of transferable skills.
+Working as a Commis Waiter or a Kitchen Porter, for example, can be quite tedious, but even these menial roles can provide you with a valuable set of transferable skills.

 So, what are the skills you learn whilst working in hospitality?
 The list is endless, but we’ve whittled it down to just 10 – you might be surprised at the skills you already have.

 Almost every job within the hospitality industry involves teamwork.
 For example, if you are a Restaurant Manager, you have to work with your Front of House staff to ensure your customers remain happy.
-In the kitchens, team members must work together to make sure that food is prepared on time and to the correct standard.
-Without effective teamwork, customers won't experience the quality service that they expect.
+In the kitchen, Chefs must work together to make sure that food is prepared on time and to perfection.
+Without effective teamwork, customers won’t experience the quality service that they expect.

 No day is the same within the hospitality industry.
 Customer footfall varies on a daily basis, therefore, staff must be able to multi-task in order to deal with a potentially high number of jobs in one day.